-The services we provide outside the United States are ultimately subject to similar regulation by the relevant regulatory authority, including the Medicines Control Agency in the United Kingdom and the Bundesinstitut für Arzneimittel und Medizinprodukte in Germany.
+The services we provide outside the United States are ultimately subject to similar regulation by the relevant regulatory authority, including the Medicines and Healthcare products Regulatory Agency Medicines Control Agency in the United Kingdom and the Bundesinstitut für Arzneimittel und Medizinprodukte in Germany.
 In addition, our activities in Europe are affected by the European Medicines Evaluation Agency, which is based in London, England.

 We must retain records for each study for specified periods for inspection by the client and by the applicable regulatory authority during audits.
-If such audits document that we have failed to comply adequately with applicable regulations and guidelines, it could result in a material adverse effect.
-In addition, our failure to comply with applicable regulation and guidelines, depending on the extent of the failure, could result in fines, debarment, termination or suspension of ongoing research, the disqualification of data or litigation by clients, any of which could also result in a material adverse effect.
+If such audits show that we have failed to comply adequately with applicable regulations and guidelines, it could result in a material adverse effect.
+In addition, our failure to comply with applicable regulations and guidelines, depending on the extent of the failure, could result in fines, debarment, termination or suspension of ongoing research, the disqualification of data or litigation by clients, any of which could also result in a material adverse effect.